Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Aside from everything else, this is the main big difference between the two blenders.

-Now let's get one thing clear - just because something has a pre-programmed setting doesn't mean that you need it to complete that task.
+Now let’s get one thing clear – because something has a pre-programmed setting doesn’t mean you need it to complete that task.

-All you need to do is add the ingredients and run it on high for a certain amount of time (depends on the recipe and if you want to get it hot).
+You need to add the ingredients and run it on high for a certain amount of time (depending on the recipe and if you want to get it hot).

 However, there are some people that swear by such settings.
 They can be good if you've got very limited time in the morning and you want to make your smoothie and multi-task without having to worry about turning it off.

-At the end of the day, it's a personal preference, but we'll give the winner to the 750.
+At the end of the day, but we’ll give the winner the 750.

 Winner: The Vitamix 750.